cecat/MyHASS/_posts/DRAFT-JAN2026.md

 version but it won't run.
 Second, the D1 mini is a bit under-powered for anything but a small string of LEDs, and an ESP32 is much more beefy, while only costing $2 more (so why compromise?).

-I first ordered some outdoor rated LED strings, specifically
+I first ordered some outdoor rated LED strings, specifically some
 <a href="https://www.hollywoodleds.com/products/novabright-ws2811-ic-12v-digital-addressable-rgb-full-color-christmas-bullet-pixel-led-string-lights-18awg-4-inch-spacing-ip68-outdoor-light-50px-set" target="_blank" rel="noopener noreferrer">NovaBright WS2811</a>
+strings from
+<a href="https://www.hollywoodleds.com" target="_blank" rel="noopener noreferrer">Hollygood LEDs</a>
-from Hollywood LEDs (I am sure many places sell them, but these were on sale and seem very solid/durable).
+(I am sure many places sell them, but these were on sale and seem very solid/durable).

 To drive these I need 12v power and the data line is 5v.
 This means I need to boost the data signal coming out of the ESP32 from 3.3v to 5v, so it's a bit more complex than the simple D1 mini driving a tiny